About DevSecOps: DevOps and Security

 - Fast Reaction — when an incident does happen, having the appropriate monitoring in place helps us react quickly and address problems proactively, thereby reducing the risk of a catastrophic incident and helping prevent exposure of critical data.

-DevSecOps can help in other ways as well.
+DevSecOps processes can help in other ways as well.

 The General Data Protection Regulation (GDPR), a European privacy regulation issued in 2018, guarantees personal data protection.
 Before it, any internet resource could save personal data and organizations were not required to delete or manage this data.
 This could be true, even long after a user ceased using a particular system.
 Users also didn’t have the right to request that their data be deleted.
 Now, the GDPR obliges organizations, upon the user’s request, to delete personal and other data from their storage systems.
 If the organization doesn’t do this, it can be subject to substantial penalties.
 Here you can see that applying DevSecOps practices can help organizations escape challenges with personal data security, which will ultimately help to decrease reputational and financial risks.

-As DevSecOps grows in popularity, it is being used by many enterprises as an important part of their DevOps practice.
+As DevSecOps practices grow in popularity, it is being used by many enterprises as an important part of their DevOps and security practice.
 Companies such as Google and Mozilla publish books that help teams stay informed and updated on the securities issues in DevOps. (for example, “Security DevOps: Security in the Cloud” by Julin Vehent, Building Secure and Reliable Systems)

 About the Author: Aliaksei Kulik is a Senior DevOps Engineer at Exadel.